 Ole Christiansen Head of IT department

-In addition to the many thousands of users in the school district, the municipality has almost 4,500 Office 365 users in their administration.
+In addition to the many thousands of users in the school district, the municipality has almost 4,500 Microsoft 365 users in their administration.
 Today, VM uses much of the Microsoft package; in addition to the usual apps like mail (Exchange) and calendar, they also use OneDrive, Teams, and SharePoint.
-Their strategy is being planned, together with digitalization consultants in the management areas, for how all the services in Office 365 can be implemented.
+Their strategy is being planned, together with digitalization consultants in the management areas, for how all the services in Microsoft 365 can be implemented.

-Inadequate Backup & Restore in Office 365
+Inadequate Backup & Restore in Microsoft 365

-When Office 365 was implemented, IT spent a great deal of time figuring out what exactly Microsoft guarantees in terms of data protection.
+When Microsoft 365 was implemented, IT spent a great deal of time figuring out what exactly Microsoft guarantees in terms of data protection.
 It was concluded that Microsoft basically guarantees that they keep the platform running with the systems they make available.
 They guarantee 30 days of backup via the Recycling Bin, but with the risk of users emptying it and thereby deleting the data within.

 There is the opportunity to enable Ligitation Hold to restore data that goes further back, but the challenge with this is, according to Christiansen, that it can be a difficult and slow task to retrieve data, one that requires PowerShell skills: